 Note: Please refer to the following articles of Hizb ut Tahrir's Introduction to the Constitution for the complete evidences from Quran and Sunnah: 74, 138, 139, 162, 165.
-To see relevant articles of the constitution for the Khilafah state, visit this web link: http://htmediapak.page.tl/policy-matters.htm

 D. POLICY: The Khilafah as the industrial marvel of the world